peter88213/novelyst_timeline/docs/de/usage.md

 datetime_to_dhm = No

 # Yes: Convert noveltree spcific date/time to unspecific D/H/M
 #      when synchronizing from Timeline.
-Use the date from
+#      Use the source's reference date.
-#      default_date_time as a reference.
-H, M are taken from
+#	   H, M are taken from
 #      the section time.
 # Precondition:
 #      dhm_to_datetime = No